 I graduated from Kent State University with a B.S. degree in Elementary and Special Education, an M.S. in School Psychology, and an Ed.S. in the Systems Intervention and Prevention specialty area of School Psychology.
 My graduate adviser, Dr. Don Wonderly started me on a path of investigation and discovery by introducing his concepts of prevention and a wholistic view of mental health.
 The Systems Intervention specialty focuses on a comprehensive approach to preventing issues from cropping up in students by replacing the environment that creates problems with one that fosters optimal conditions for learning, including the consideration of parenting and teaching methods.

 After working as a school psychologist for a few years and discovering that many learning and behavior issues were body-based, questions arose about the relationship of the body with its own functions and how to facilitate a relationship that resolves the sources of imbalance.
-My studies approached the system on many levels, beginning with the psyche and the way it best processes information emotionally, then how to relieve stress and tension, followed by energetic practices and a study of making changes through the subconscious.
+My studies approached the system on many levels, beginning with the surface psyche, the emotions, the breath, the subconscious, energetic pathways and musculo-skeletal methods.

 I’ve also become familiar with workings of my body/mind by being involved in dance, sports, and external martial arts, since childhood.
 In the 1970’s the inner arts of meditation and spiritual practice were incorporated, followed by Awareness Through Movement, T’ai Chi and Chi Kung in the 1990’s.